AlexandraAncaGabor/huawei-health-app-final-project/test-plan.md

 ## 8. ENVIRONMENTAL NEEDS

     We need the following test environment :
-    • Android operating systems - we need 4 physical phones and we can use tools for mobile testing (emulators)
+    • Android operating systems - we need 2 physical phones and we can use tools for mobile testing (emulators);
+    • 2 Huawei watches;
     • Security tool for mobile - TBD

 ## 9. TEAM

-    Testers: A,B,C
+    Testers: John, Mary, Ema
-    Developers: A,B
-    At least one tester to be trained for security testing
+    Developers: James, Kevin, Crystal, Lily and Elias At least one tester to be trained for security testing

 ## 10. SCHEDULE